kuujo/vertigo/README.md

 ### Working with message groups
 Vertigo provides a mechanism for logically grouping messages appropriately named *groups*.
-Groups are logical collections of messsages that are strongly ordered by name.
-Before any given group can stat, each of the groups of the same name at the same level that preceeded it must have been completed.
+Groups are logical collections of messages that are strongly ordered by name.
+Before any given group can stat, each of the groups of the same name at the same level that preceded it must have been completed.
 Additionally, messages within a group are *guaranteed to be delivered to the same instance* of each target component.
 In other words, routing is performed per-group rather than per-message.